rugbyprof/Mobile-Web-Programming/Program-2B.md

 ### 2 Add an actual form to your signup page

 - Add a form to `signup.html`
-- Take the one from class: `wget http://msu2u.net/Assignment4/signup.html` or get one from bootsnipp:  http://bootsnipp.com/ and edit as you see fit
+- Take the one from class: `wget http://msu2u.net/Assignment4/signup.html` or get one from bootsnipp:  http://bootsnipp.com/ and edit as you see fit.
 - At this stage, make sure you can add a new user to the database.
 It should insert a row into your `Users` table, if it doesn't then start checking why.
 - Remember, there is no error checking, or handling of passwords.
 This is the goal of this assignment.